Be the Ultimate Dive Buddy: Beginning diver courses generally limit emergency skill training to self rescue and tired diver assists. Why?

 What is Involved?

-- Self Study: Using the NASE Rescue Diver manual.
+- Self Study: Using the NASE Rescue Diver eLearning course.

 - 180 Minutes of In-Water Training: This may be a combination of confined-water and open-water training, or it may take place entirely in open water.